tonykhbo/openshift4-workshop-101/workshop/content/labs/06-replication-recovery.md

 oc get pods -w
 ```

-If you're fast enough you'll see the pod you deleted go "Terminating" and you'll also see a new pod immediately get created and transition from "Pending" to "Running".
+If you're fast enough you'll see the pod you deleted go ```Terminating``` and you'll also see a new pod immediately get created and transition from ```Pending``` to ```Running```.
 If you weren't fast enough you can see that your old pod is gone and a new pod is in the list with an age of only a few seconds.

 You can see the more details about your replication controller with: